wez/wezterm/docs/recipes/passing-data.md

 Note that the value must be base64 encoded.

-Setting a user var will generate two events in the window that contains the corresponding pane:
+Setting a user var will generate events in the window that contains the corresponding pane:

 * [user-var-changed](../config/lua/window-events/user-var-changed.md), which